Why you might want to ditch Slack

 • Sidebar customization

 Google Chat harnesses the power of familiarity.
-It represents an extension of the popular free Google Hangouts chat, familiar to anyone with a Gmail account.
+It’s an extension of the popular free Google Hangouts chat, familiar to anyone with a Gmail account.

-Furthermore, Google’s platform proves itself to be a more versatile solution than some other Slack alternatives, applicable in a greater variety of scenarios.
+Furthermore, Google’s platform is a more versatile solution than some other Slack alternatives, applicable in a greater variety of scenarios.

 It also benefits from the ubiquitous nature of Google as a comprehensive platform for online work.
 Along with other Google products such as Meet, Drive, Docs, or Calendar, Google Chat is available for free as part of the Google Workspace package.